Arcky97/Pokemon-Kyrac/README.md

 - Added another counter that tells you how many items you can find on a map (works differently for the yacht and other bigger buildings).

 - Finished the Counter and made it as universal as I could, it'll use the same script call for all counters in the game but just with different arguments (not imortant for the player to know)

+### V1.4.8A - Release January 20 2023

+- Added the new Universal Item Counter to the Items that can be found in the Yacht's F1 Lab (a.k.a.
+Prof. Oak's Lab)

+- Added a script that'll handle the naming of the Rivals instead of doing it with a very long event.

 ## Credits: